HUST-NingKang-Lab/MGM/README.md

 ```

 #### `finetune`
-Finetunes the MGM model to fit a new ontology, using labeled data and optionally a customized MGM model.
+Finetunes the MGM model to fit a new task, using labeled data and optionally a customized MGM model.

 **Input:** Corpus from `construct` mode, label file (csv), pretrained model (optional)
 **Output:** Finetuned MGM model